January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Repeat five times.

-Physical anchors—objects or rituals—can remind you to breathe and return to the present.
-Unplugging and taking real time off matters: in some surveys remote workers reported better ability to take vacations and lower burnout rates than office workers3.
+A five-minute screen-free walk also helps—notice the wind, the light, and nearby sounds.
+Physical anchors, like a small object or a short ritual, can remind you to breathe and return to the present.
+Unplugging and taking real time off matters: some surveys found remote workers report better ability to take vacations and lower burnout rates than office workers3.

-Rebuilding your physical and mental foundations
+Rebuild physical and mental foundations

-The power of true rest and sleep
+The power of true rest and better sleep

 • Go screen-free an hour before bed to protect melatonin.